 Adapted from Jewish Holiday Cooking by Jayne Cohen and the kitchen of Libby Weiner))

-Keywords: chopper liver, chopped liver recipe, liver pate
+Keywords: chop liver, chopped liver recipe, liver pate, what am i chop liver